 - The sheut, the shadow

 - The ba, the personality

 - The ba, represented as a spiritual entity with the body of a bird, and human head

-Upon death, the ka left the khat, and then was later reunited with the ba to form the akh.
+Upon [his demise], the ka left the khat, and then was later reunited with the ba to form the akh.
 It is this unified form that enters the Afterlife.
 (Egyptian Mythology; 'Ancient Egyptian concept of the soul')

 Therefore, my theory is that it is not the entirety of one’s person that is reincarnated in 'Yu-Gi-Oh!', but one or more of the person’s components, probably ib, or the sheut, or both.
 That would explain why the Ancient Egyptian characters we see in season five are in the Afterlife while their reincarnations are walking with the Earth.

 It would also explain why Kaiba can read the text on the Ra card, but has no conscious memory of his past life.
 It could also explain why Yugi has such a resemblance to Atem (which suggests Atem is his preincarnation since that’s how these things work in anime): Atem is the akh that was trapped in the Millennium Puzzle, while Yugi has Atem’s ib/sheut."